 The IB Programme Models put a great deal of emphasis on linguistic development.
 IB Diploma Programme candidates are required to take two courses from subject Groups 1 (Studies in Language and Literature) and 2 (Language Acquisition).
 At least one of these courses must be taken in Group 1.
-MYP students are required to take one course Language and Literature and one course Language Acquisition.
-Louisenlund' DP generally offers three course options in Group 1: German A: Literature; English A: Language and Literature, and the self-taught language Chinese.
-In Group 2 Louisenlund offers English B and German B. Louisenlund's MYP generally offers English and German both as Language and Literature courses and as Language Acquisition courses.
+MYP students are required to take two courses in the subject areas Language and Literature and Language Acquisition.
+To promote multilingualism, Louisenlund permits MYP students to select an elective in another language (e.g. Spanish, French, Latin, or Chinese).

+Louisenlund's DP generally offers two course options in Group 1: German A: Literature and English A: Language and Literature.
+Self-taught Language A Literature SL courses are available upon request, and applicants will incur additional fees.
+In Group 2 Louisenlund offers English B HL and German B HL/SL.
+Louisenlund's MYP generally offers English and German both as Language and Literature courses and as Language Acquisition courses.
+Louisenlund is intent on standardizing the requirements and methodology across German A and English A. This is done through teacher collaboration and cooperation.
+Staff meetings can take place in regular bi-weekly meetings that are institutionalized in the teachers' timetables and job descriptions.
+Furthermore, ManageBac allows for collaborative unit planning and sharing of course materials, as well as synchronization of learning experiences.